JaredRiceSr/GoAsteroid/README.md

 package orderbook asteroid 0.0.1
 ```

-## Importing packages with Asteroid
+## Importing Packages With Asteroid

 Asteroid packages may be imported using the following syntax: